Mr-xRed/silverbullet-libraries/DocumentExplorer.md

             if slash then
               local sub = rest:sub(1, slash - 1)
               if not seen[sub] then
-                if not isFiltered(folderPrefix .. sub) then
                   seen[sub] = true
                   table.insert(folders, sub)
               end
-              end
             else
-              if not isFiltered(name) then
                 local ext = rest:match("%.([^.]+)$")
                 if ext then ext = ext:lower() end